EHR2Path: Comprehensive Pathway-Level Modeling of Longitudinal Patient Trajectories from Multimodal Electronic Health Records: Related Work

 \textbf{Patient Timeline Prediction Methods~~} In contrast to the prevalent outcome prediction methods, patient timeline prediction seeks to model and predict the entire sequence of a patient’s health events, offering a more holistic view of health trajectories.
-While this area has received less attention, some recent works have begun to explore this direction.
-For instance, Foresight \citep{kraljevic2024foresight} predicts biomedical concepts from clinical notes, converting text into structured sequences using the SNOMED ontology \citep{el2018snomed}.
-However, it excludes time-series data, such as measurements, and does not assess long-term simulation capabilities.
+For instance, ESGPT \citep{mcdermott2023event} provides a flexible library for transformer-based modeling of continuous-time event streams, including pre-processing utilities and example architectures.
+Recent approaches like CEHR-GPT \citep{pang2024cehr} adapt GPT models for synthetic EHR generation, using structured tokens enriched with lab results, temporal and demographic information, but do not target patient-specific clinical forecasting.
+MOTOR \citep{steinberg2023motor} trains on timestamped sequences of medical events for time-to-event prediction, targeting individual outcomes like death or lab tests.
+Foresight \citep{kraljevic2024foresight} predicts biomedical concepts from clinical notes, converting text into structured sequences using the SNOMED ontology \citep{el2018snomed}.
 ETHOS \citep{renc2024zero} models structured EHR data from MIMIC-IV, generating tokenized Patient Health Timelines (PHTs).
 Yet, it omits unstructured notes and ICU chart events, key sources of patient information, and is limited to a 2,048-token input window.
-Further, while it proposes a simulation-based approach, it only evaluates predicting outcomes like mortality and readmission.
-While these models advance pathway forecasting, their limitations to fully integrate diverse EHR data types, and their lack in validation on trajectory prediction, restrict their scope.\looseness=-2
+While these methods represent important progress toward trajectory modeling, they often operate on constrained input lengths, exclude unstructured modalities such as free-text notes and dense time-series signals such as ICU chart events and do not assess long-term simulation capabilities.

-Our work shifts the focus to forecasting and evaluating on entire health pathways, moving beyond isolated outcome prediction towards a comprehensive understanding of patient development.
+Our work shifts the focus to forecasting and evaluating on entire hospital pathways, moving beyond isolated outcome prediction towards a comprehensive understanding of patient development.
 Unlike prior methods, we comprehensively integrate all available structured and unstructured EHR data and leverage LLMs to understand this heterogeneous and noisy information in its native form.
 To address long-context challenges, we introduce a novel summary mechanism that enables efficient modeling over extended time horizons and complex patient histories.